Backup and Restore of vApps

 - Lease settings and so on

 When Veeam Backup & Replication performs backup of a vApp, it backs up all VMs being a part of this vApp along with the vApp metadata.
-Backup of the vApp is performed with the vCD backup job.
-The vCD backup job may contain one or several vApps.
-If necessary, you can exclude specific VMs and VM disks from the backup when configuring a vCD backup job.
+Backup of the vApp is performed with the VMware Cloud Director backup job.
+The VMware Cloud Director backup job may contain one or several vApps.
+If necessary, you can exclude specific VMs and VM disks from the backup when configuring a VMware Cloud Director backup job.

-Veeam Backup & Replication offers the following restore options for backed up vApps:
+Veeam Backup & Replication also offers the following restore options for backed-up vApps: